tonyjurg/TasmotaTimer/docs/implementationDescription.md

 2. **Logs and Debugging**:
    - Enable debug mode in `config.json` to log detailed messages.
 This will append log messages to the specified logfile/
    - Check the log file specified in `logFilePath` for error messages and operational logs.
-This can be done using `tail -f` on the node.js server, or alternatively, in any webbrowser when using the accompanying logviewer.
+This can be done using `tail -f` on the node.js server.